Cordevall/Cordevall.Lua/README.md

 ### The open-source simple-to-use Discord bot comes to the programming language used in Roblox!
 Cordevall takes programming in Lua to the next level.
 With simple tutorials and an extremely tired 2-person developmrent team, you will be sure to create the discord bot of your dreams!

-For more bots in different programming languages plus a easy install, go to: https://github.com/Eveeifyeve/Cordevall
+For more bots in different programming languages plus an easy install, go to: https://github.com/Eveeifyeve/Cordevall

 ## How to Install Cordevall for Lua (Windows Tutorial)
 #### Step 1: